Runador/Java-Advanced/README.md

-This repository contains projects all from SoftUni Advanced module.
+This repository contains projects from SoftUni Advanced module.